kovac031/DevQuestionsAndAnswers_CSharp/README.md

 The primary key in SQL is a single, or a group of fields or columns that can uniquely identify a row in a table.

 ## 3. What is natural vs surrogate primary key?
+Natural primary keys are unique identifiers that we already would have included in our table, like OIB, driver's card licence number.

+Surrogate primary keys are those we include in addition to data we'd normally collect, like Guid or Int (if we know they wont repeat), just so we have a unique identifier for each row.

 ## 4. Can primary key be defined via multiple columns?
 ## 5. Describe the concept of database relation.
 ## 6. What is a foreign key?